pierre-rouleau/pel/doc/pel-manual.rst

 You can also see the following sections for some extra customization and optimizations.

-See `Key Binding Help`_ for a quick trick to see what's available at the keyboard.
+See section `PEL Use Variables`_ for more info on quickly listing all ``pel-use`` user option variables and `Key Binding Help`_ for a quick trick to see what's available at the keyboard.

 Further PEL Customization
 -------------------------